Skip to main content

 N/A

-We recommend using the viem library as it has support for the feeCurrency field in the transaction required for sending transaction where the gas fees will be paid in ERC20 tokens.
+We recommend using the viem library as it has support for the feeCurrency field in the transaction required for sending transactions where the gas fees will be paid in ERC20 tokens.
+Ethers.js and web.js currently don't support feeCurrency.

 Estimating gas price